Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/global/sales_templates/quarterly_client_letter.md

 This template provides structure for quarterly client letters that combine performance reporting with relationship-building narrative.
 Quarterly letters should be more comprehensive and reflective than monthly reports, including strategic commentary, market outlook, and partnership messaging.

+### Tone

-**Tone**: Professional yet personal, demonstrating both investment expertise and relationship value.
+Professional yet personal, demonstrating both investment expertise and relationship value.
 More narrative and less data-heavy than monthly reports.

 ---